roydegeest/rakwireless-docs/docs/wisbee/rak811-breakout-board/quickstart/README.md

   caption="Join mode setup"
 />

 6. Now that the mode has been changed, enter the parameters: **Device Address, Network Session Key**, and **Application Session Key**.
 Use the commands below.
-Remember to replace the **"XXXX"** with the corresponding parameter value for your particular case (Figure 2 for reference of the parameters):
+Remember to replace the **"XXXX"** with the corresponding parameter value for your particular case (See Figure 22 for reference of the parameters):

 ```bash
 at+set_config=lora:dev_addr:XXXX